dmcarth/Cue/README.md

 You can also give each header a short description by adding a hyphen.

 ```
-Scene - Inside a spooky cave 👻
+Scene - Interior of a spooky cave 👻
 ```

 ### Scene Description